-If you post to our blogs, you need to input some personal details and you will, of course, leave some additional traces of your identity: contact details, log in, etc. However, unless we are legally forced to do so, we will not combine our server logs to create detailed tracking of your behavior or sessions on our website.
+If you post to our blogs, you need to input some personal details, and you will, of course, leave some additional traces of your identity: contact details, log-in information, etc. However, unless we are legally forced to do so, we will not combine our server logs to create detailed tracking of your behaviour or sessions on our website.
 This website uses several cookies.
-They store technical information that allows us to better interact with your browser and to identify you on subsequent visits to our site.
+They store technical information that allows us to better interact with your browser and identify you on subsequent visits to our site.
 This website also uses Google Analytics to collect non-identifying and aggregate information to improve our website.

 Our web service We operate a web service that tries to determine the quality of messages posted to a website, and particularly tries to determine whether these messages are to be considered as unsolicited messages (also called “spam”).
-Nowadays, websites that allow visitors to contribute or post comments (such as blogs, discussion forums, wikis, etc.) are flooded with inappropriate commercial messages that are distracting for all visitors, and are sometimes even highly illegal.
-These commercial messages are often uploaded in an automatic way.
+Nowadays, websites that allow visitors to contribute or post comments (such as blogs, discussion forums, wikis, etc.) are flooded with inappropriate commercial messages that are distracting for all visitors and are sometimes even highly illegal.
+These commercial messages are often uploaded automatically.
 Our service screens messages before they are posted to the website.

 If our server then determines that the content of your message is of insufficient quality or constitutes spam or abuse, it will inform the website thereof.
-The website server may then decide to reject your message, or to provide you with an additional question to find out whether you are in fact a human being, and not a machine trying to send out as much commercial communications as possible.
-Also, in case the server is uncertain about the quality of the message, it may forward your message to a human moderator who will assess the quality of your message and act accordingly.
+The website server may then decide to reject your message or to provide you with an additional question to find out whether you are in fact a human being and not a machine trying to send out as many commercial communications as possible.
+Also, if the server is uncertain about the quality of the message, it may forward it to a human moderator who will assess the quality of the message and act accordingly.

 How we use your personal data We use your personal data to assess the quality of your message, and to find out whether your message constitutes spam, by comparing your data with all other data of all other users in our databases.
 Afterwards, we also use your personal data to make similar assessments for all other websites that use our service, as the more information we store in our database, the better we can assess whether a message is genuine.
 While we sometimes provide statistical information (trends, numbers, etc.) generated from our databases to third parties, please rest assured that you cannot be identified on the basis of this statistical information.

-Note that we hate spam as much as you do in fact, our service is specifically targeted at removing spam.
-So, we will never provide your email address to third parties, and we will never send any spam ourselves to you.
-In most cases, we will not even be aware of your e- mail address.
-Also note that we can provide access to your personal data in case of illegal or abusive use, or in case we receive orders from a competent legal authority.
+Note that we hate spam as much as you do; in fact, our service is specifically targeted at removing spam.
+So, we will never provide your email address to third parties, and we will never send any spam to you ourselves.
+In most cases, we will not even be aware of your email address.
+Also note that we can provide access to your personal data in cases of illegal or abusive use or in cases where we receive orders from a competent legal authority.

-How we protect you We are bound by the strict rules of European data protection legislation, which prevents us from making unlawful use of your personal data.
-Please note that the website’s operator(s) may be bound by other rules, depending on his jurisdiction.
+How we protect you?
+We are bound by the strict rules of European data protection legislation, which prevents us from making unlawful use of your personal data.
+Please note that the website’s operator(s) may be bound by other rules, depending on their jurisdiction.

-Your rights You have the right to gain access to, correct and/or remove all personal data we store about you on our servers.
+Your rights You have the right to gain access to, correct, and/or remove all personal data we store about you on our servers.
 All this is provided to you free of charge.
 In order to exercise your rights, please contact us via our contact us page or email: email@example.com.
-We treat all contact with us with utmost discretion so you are guaranteed your privacy when you contact us but our discretion is subject to the dictate of the law.
+We treat all contact with us with the utmost discretion, so you are guaranteed your privacy when you contact us, but our discretion is subject to the dictates of the law.